liefery-it-legacy/blog/_posts/2018-01-09-the-mysterious-query.md

 (6 rows)
 ```

 What does this tell us?
-It uses the index to basically sort the courier
+It uses the index on `time` to basically efficiently sort the
-locations by time to get the most recent one.
-That works brilliantly if there
+courier locations by time to get the most recent one for a given courier.
-is a recent one.
-If there is no recent one we'll still scan the whole table
+That works brilliantly if there is a recent one.
+If there is no recent one we'll
-until we realize there isn't any 😱😱😱
+still scan the whole table until we realize there isn't any 😱😱😱

 That explains why `full custom` is slower the fewer locations we have (the
-lower our hit chances, basically). `with_courier_ids` is much the same.
+lower our chances to hit a recent location of a given courier, basically).
+`with_courier_ids` is much the same.

 What does `DB View` do differently?

 ```